Mabi19/mabi19.github.io/blog/static-htmx-connect-4/index.md

 After I [put tic-tac-toe in a font](/blog/tic-tac-toe-font/), I wanted to go bigger.
 But the limits of fonts meant that a more complex game like Connect 4 isn't feasible.
 Luckily, I had recently started experimenting with [HTMX](https://htmx.org), and it seemed like a nice challenge to try and make a game with it.
+You can [play the result here](/static-htmx-connect-4/).

 I quickly realized that to make it actually challenging, I needed restrictions; after some deliberation, here's what I decided on:

 - Static host: turn-based games are trivial if you can do what HTMX is supposed to do
 - The only JavaScript is that of HTMX (obviously)
 - Other non-JS assets are allowed (especially CSS, since I didn't expect to implement everything with only HTMX)
-- No expansive build step: not being able to generate lots of files makes this more interesting.
+- No expansive build step: I thought that not being able to generate lots of files makes this more interesting.
 I did use Sass for repetitive CSS rules, though.

 In practice, I perhaps ended up relying on CSS a little *too much*.
 I ended up using only 8 HTML files, though!